 11. Decorate your home by making a 15-minute fall wreath.

-Use hot glue to attach styrofoam pumpkins and faux fall leaves to the burlap.
-It’s that simple!
+Dress up the wreath by hot gluing styrofoam pumpkins and faux fall leaves to the burlap.
+It’s that simple.

-12. Turn a Scrub Buddie into a pumpkin with leaves and a twig.
+12. Turn a dish scrubber into a pumpkin with leaves and a twig.

 Who knew how adorable copper wire scourers ($1.25) could be?
 Use real or faux fall leaves (50-count for $1.25) and a twig and place them directly in the middle to resemble a mini pumpkin.
 Place these shiny pumpkins strategically throughout your home or Thanksgiving table.